 It took me two seasons and too many photos of random scenery to finally capture this moment with the mountain blue birds.
-The first time I saw one was at a trailhead in the Tetons.
+The first time I saw one was at a trailhead in Teton National Park.
 It was a blue flash that quickly became a ‘what was that?”, moment.
 They are bluer then the sky and they can’t be bothered with humans who clearly don’t belong in their space, so they move along quickly.

-On this day we were on a difficult hike down to Hell-roaring Creek in Yellowstone.
+On this day we were on a hike down to Hell-roaring Creek in Yellowstone.
 Bird-nerding was not on the agenda.
 The trailhead signage said bear had been seen recently, so bear spray and attentiveness were more of a priority then my camera.
 We were singing, stomping, and scuffing our boots as the literature dictates.

 Thank you to Dutch goes the Photo – Bird (Photo Challenge) for this sharing opportunity.